alandekok/jlibtool/README.md

 There is a better way.

 When you compile jlibtool, it knows which C compiler is used.
-This is done by looking at the `CC` environment variable:
+This is done by looking at the `CC` environment variable.
+If none is set, then `gcc` is assumed.

     $ CC=gcc gcc jlibtool.c -o jlibtool

 The value of `CC` is built into the jlibtool binary.
-It can then be used for subsequent builds.
-This means that the redundant `--mode=compile` text is unnecessary.
-Asking the developer to remember that is rude.
-Just use `CC` as the compiler, instead of `$(CC)`:
+It can then be referenced when you run jlibtool, by specified the "special" command `CC`:

     $ ./jlibtool CC -c foo.c -o foo.lo